• Home

 On this page on the web, you can see the active apps and the websites which are connected to your account.

-Here you can see three tabs showing the apps that are Active, Expired and Removed.
+Here you can see three tabs showing the apps that are Active, Expired, and Removed.

 Active.
-These are the apps which you are currently logged into with your FB account.
+These are the apps that you are currently logged into with your FB account.
 If you update the info you have shared with active apps, these apps will be able to view this updated info on your profile.

 Expired.
 If you are not active on the app for more than ninety days, that particular app automatically falls under the expired category.
 Although these apps cannot make new data-access requests, these apps still have access to the information you agreed to share while signing up.

 Removed.
 These are the linked apps or websites that you have removed manually.
-Just like the expired apps, these apps still have the access to the data you have allowed earlier.
+Just like the expired apps, these apps still have the access to the data you allowed earlier.

 Note: In order to remove the data access to any app, you need to contact the developer of the app.
 Choose the app and click on View and Edit.
 Now navigate to the bottom right of the screen and click on report.

 From the various options, select the option that says “I want to send my own message to the developer”.
 Now you will have three options.
 Now Block the app and keep it from accessing the info.
-Or you can also send the message to the developer to request them to delete the information permanently from their database.
+Or you can also send a message to the developer to request them to delete the information permanently from their database.

 Manage the App Information